nous-clawds4/tapestry-cli/docs/node-types/README.md

 ### Core Nodes

-Any given concept starts with the node at the start of a class thread: **Class Thread Header** node.
-A fully-formed concept contains the Class Thread Header node plus 7 more for a total of **8 core nodes**:
+Any given concept can be idenfied by the node at the start of a class thread: **Concept Header** node.

+A fully-formed concept contains the **Concept Header** node plus 7 more for a total of **8 core nodes**:

 | # | Word Type | wordType(s) | Description |
 |---|-----------|-----------|-------------|